samuelweiler/gf-ecd/index.md

 ## Frame of Reference

 Why is using "larks" and "ravens" terms for ECD trickier than using them for contra and Scottish?
 Primarily *frame of reference*.

+In squares, circles, and improper dances (including Beckett formation dances), "lark on the left, raven on the right" applies as facing into the minor set.
+In a proper longways dance, the frame of reference is the top of the hall, so there one long line of larks facing one long line of ravens.

 The modern contra dance repetoire is made up almost exclusively with improper dances.
 In these, "lark is on the left, raven is on the right" makes sense with a frame of reference of "facing in to the minor set", and that frame of reference is consistent for